arcorreiaa/rn-automation/README.md

-# React Native Automation - Automação React Native e Expo
+# React Native Automation

-Esta CLI personalizado foi criado para facilitar o desenvolvimento e gerenciamento de um projeto React Native com Expo.
-Os scripts são escritos em TypeScript e organizados na pasta `scripts/`, com funções auxiliares em `scripts/utils`.
+This custom CLI was created to make it easier to develop and manage a React Native project with Expo.
+The scripts are written in TypeScript and organized in the `scripts/` folder, with helper functions in `scripts/utils`.

 ---

-## ⚙️ Scripts Disponíveis
+## ⚙️ Available Scripts

-### 🏁 Iniciar o aplicativo
+### 🏁 Launch the application

-Arquivo: `start-app.ts`
+File: `start-app.ts`

-Permite iniciar o app com opções:
+Allows you to start the app with options:

 - Expo QR Code (padrão)
 - Android